-Comedian Teddy Ray dies at 32 - NewsBreak
+Comedian Teddy Ray Dies At 32 - NewsBreak

 Related

-Comedian Jak Knight’s cause of death has been revealed following an autopsy report by the Los Angeles County Medical Examiner-Coroner.
-According to PEOPLE, the writer, actor and comedian was found on a Los Angeles embankment on Thursday (July 14) suffering from a gunshot wound.
-The official coroner’s report ruled the 28-year-old’s cause of death a suicide.
+Jak Knight's cause of death has been confirmed following an autopsy by the Los Angeles County Medical Examiner-Coroner.
+The writer, actor and comedian was found on a Los Angeles Calif. embankment Thursday suffering from a gunshot wound, according to a coroner's report obtained by PEOPLE Monday.
+The 28-year-old's cause of...

-Paris Jackson Goes For A Ride On A Vespa In Santa Monica: Photos

-Paris Jackson is living her best life.
-The only daughter of the late pop star Michael Jackson was spotted zooming around on a Vespa in Santa Monica looking like she didn’t have a care in the world on Saturday, August 6.
-Rocking a funky crop top, bohemian chic jacket and ripped denim pants, the singer/actress/model took over the tony seaside town of Los Angeles.

 RELATED LOCAL CHANNELS